 The measurement systems that enumerate learning loss are, in several cases, contradictory, contested, and incompatible with one another.
 ‘Learning loss’ may therefore be an incoherent concept, better understood as multiple ‘learning losses’ based on their own measuring systems.

-Learning loss research is usually traced back more than 40 years to the influential publication of Summer Learning and the Effects of Schooling by Barbara Heyns in 1978.
+Learning loss research is usually traced back more than 40 years to the influential publication of Summer Learning and the Effects of Schooling by Barbara Heyns in 1978, although the earliest small-sample study was reported in 1906.
 The book reported on a major statistical study of the cognitive development of 3000 children while not in school over the summer, using the summer holiday as a ‘natural experimental situation’ for psychometric analysis.
 It found that children from lower socioeconomic groups tend to learn less during the summer, or even experience a measurable loss in achievement.